OutSystems/docs-validation/templates/overview.md

 ## Benefits of using {capability name}

 {List the most important benefits of this new O11 or ODC capability.
 Consider the benefits from the user's point of view.
 Describe how the new capability benefits the user.
 You might ask yourself, "Why is this valuable?
 How does it benefit the user or business?.
-Base on rule of 3 principle, avoid listing more than the top 3 benefits.”
+Based on [rule of three](https://en.wikipedia.org/wiki/Rule_of_three_(writing)) principle, list only the top 3 benefits of the capability.

 With {capability name}, you can: